Love Against Homosexuality

-Love Against Homosexuality (Ukrainian: Любов проти гомосексуалізму) is a Ukrainian civil society movement that claims to protect traditional family, freedom of speech, and freedom of religion, and oppose propaganda of homosexuality.
+Love Against Homosexuality (Ukrainian: Любов проти гомосексуалізму, Liubov proty homoseksualizmu) is a Ukrainian civil society movement that claims to protect traditional family, freedom of speech, and freedom of religion, and oppose propaganda of homosexuality.
 It was founded in 2003.

 Position

 In its manifesto the organization stated that sexual minorities want to establish a totalitarian regime that would stifle any dissenting thought, that it is necessary to talk about the discrimination of heterosexuals, and that "all dissidents who call homosexuality a sin, amoral behaviour, and perversion are being persecuted, laughed out, penalized, exposed to accusations of "intolerance".
 Further, the manifesto claims that homosexuality is a parasite because it may exist only due to heterosexuals' procreation, that it hates family, and that homosexuality and family are antonyms, and therefore they work for the legalization of gay marriage in order to erode the concept of family.

 Blogger Anatoly Shariy, who was a member of the Organizing Committee of the movement, stated: "The danger is that sometimes skinheads want to join the movement, [our] movement has nothing to do with that...
 They [homosexual people] should sit and be happy that they are not getting killed. (...)
 From their side should be respect; on my part, there is nothing to respect them for, [they are] sick people."
 According to Shariy, the ultimate goal of Love Against Homosexuality is the following: "... homosexual people stay in their apartments and won't come out to streets, to mass media, and won't propagate their life style" and "we demand criminal liability for propaganda of homosexualism".